 This is why your marketing isn’t hitting the mark

-If your brand communications aren’t really doing the business for your business, it’s likely to be down to one critical factor…
+If your marketing isn’t really doing the business for your business, it’s likely to be down to one critical factor…

 In a recent issue of Campaign magazine, Trevor Robinson OBE discussed judging this year’s Cannes Lions brand communications awards.
 The judges were ‘horrified’ by some of the copywriting they saw and frankly, we’re not surprised.

 Says Robinson: “This year, our jury, which had award-winning copywriters on it, were horrified by some of the efforts passing for copy that we had to read through.
 The writing was generally ill thought through, dull and sloppy… The root cause of this is debatable.
 Perhaps it’s because we are of the texting generation, where the written word isn’t valued and everything is abbreviated or replaced with an emoji.

 “Maybe we don’t feel we have the time to spend crafting what we write in our always-on, tweet-before-you-think culture… we should be raising our game considerably when it comes to copy.”